Image Credit: Rossano aka Bud Care via Creative Commons

 The polished and raised gold-tone baton indices and dauphine analog hands also add a refined flair to the black “sniper” design dial.
 There is also a date display located at the 3 o’clock position.
 Underneath the sleek design of the Omega Constellation 168.010 is a caliber 504 manual winding chronograph with a power reserve of up to 50-hours.

 The specific Omega Constellation watch Elvis Presley wore went into auction and sold for $52,000.
 You can find similar Constellation models in certain online watch resellers, but as we said earlier, the specific model that Elvis wore is pretty hard to find.

 Leave it to the King of Rock n’ Roll to have a handful of exceptional timepieces unique to himself only.
 Case in point, the ultra-rare Omega Tiffany timepiece.
 This particular luxury watch was a gift to Elvis Presley by RCA Records after the King hit the 75 million records sold.

 RCA Records commissioned this unique Omega timepiece with a Tiffany & Co. signature dial and 44 diamond embedded bezel gifted to Elvis Presley for his momentous achievement.
 Despite the 32.5mm case size, the Omega Tiffany isn’t precisely a feminine watch.
-More so, this timepiece feels more like something a “Rock Royalty” would wear with its elaborate diamond-studded bezel and sleek aesthetics.
+This timepiece feels more like something a “Rock Royalty” would wear with its elaborate diamond-studded bezel and sleek aesthetics.

-The Omega Tiffany last auctioned for around $1.8 million, which is pretty much well above the paygrade for most of us.
-However, the Omega De Ville would be a more affordable alternative that has some similarities to the Omega Tiffany’s design, sans the diamond-studded bezel, of course.
+The Omega Tiffany last auctioned for around $1.8 million, which is well above the paygrade for most of us.
+However, the Omega De Ville would be a more affordable alternative that is similar to the Omega Tiffany’s design, sans the diamond-studded bezel.